-Enterprise originates call from TFN 800-123-2234, assigned by RespOrg, using OSP E.
+Enterprise originates call from TFN 800-321-2234, assigned by RespOrg, using OSP E.

-OSP E cannot authenticate the Caller ID Toll-Free Number.
+OSP E cannot authenticate the Caller ID TFN.
 OSP E adds a SIP Identity header field with a SHAKEN PASSporT setting Attestation to B. The PASSporT is signed using an STI-Certificate with a TNAuthlist containing a single SPC with a value assigned to OSP E.

 The TSP verifies that the received SHAKEN PASSporT is valid.
-Since the attestation level is “B” (and not “A”) the TSP populates a verstat value “No-TN-Validation” in the INVITE request sent to the called endpoint.
+Since the attestation level is “B” (and not “A”) the TSP sends no Verstat parameter in the INVITE request sent to the called endpoint.

-Also see ATIS-1000085, SHAKEN Support of “div” PASSporT [Ref 102], for reference.

 The following two (2) Toll-Free Use Cases also depict examples where the OSP cannot determine the Toll-Free Calling TN is authorized to the customer and would set the Attestation as B:

-A shared use Toll-Free Number is originated from multiple enterprises.
-This is the case where enterprises in different geographical locations originate calls using the same Toll-Free Number but utilizing different OSPs.
-In this scenario, the Toll-Free Number is issued by a single RespOrg.
+A shared use TFN is originated from multiple enterprises.
+This is the case where enterprises in different geographical locations originate calls using the same TFN but utilize different OSPs.
+In this scenario, the TFN is issued by a single RespOrg.

-The same Toll-Free Number is originated from multiple locations.
-This is the case where an enterprise uses the same Toll-Free Number but originates calls in different locations utilizing different OSPs.
+The same TFN is originated from multiple locations.
+This is the case where an enterprise uses the same TFN but originates calls in different locations utilizing different OSPs.

 The Right to Use the Toll-Free Number

-To enable an OSP to determine the appropriate authentication level when a Toll-Free number is used in the Caller ID, there is a process that can provide clarity for determining the party’s right to use a Toll-Free Number.
-The Toll-Free Number Administrator manages the authoritative source for Toll-Free number information, the Toll-Free Number Registry.
+To enable an OSP to determine the appropriate attestation level when a TFN is used in the Caller ID, there is a process that can provide clarity for determining the party’s right to use a TFN.
+The TFNA manages the authoritative source for TFN information, the TFNR [Ref 2].

-For a party who will use their Toll-Free number in making an outbound call they can work in advance of their calls to enable them to get the information to use with an OSP in advance of the calls to provide them the proof of the right to use the Toll-Free Numbers so they can get the appropriate authentication level from the OSP when a Toll-Free number is used in the Caller ID.
-This is done by working with the Toll-Free Number Administrator.
+A party who will use their TFN in making an outbound call can work in advance of their calls to enable them to get the information to use with an OSP to provide proof of the right to use the TFNs and can get the appropriate attestation level from the OSP when a TFN is used in the Caller ID.
+This is done by working with the TFNA or the RespOrg.

-To show that the Toll-Free Number is one that is in use, the Toll-Free Number Administrator will review and confirm via the authoritative source for Toll-Free number information, the Toll-Free Number Registry.
-The Toll-Free Number Administrator then will work with the RespOrg to ensure that the party with the Toll-Free number has the right to use that Toll-Free number.
-Then the Toll-Free Number Administrator will provide that information upon a specific request.
-This needs to be done in advance of the use of the Toll-Free number in making a call or calls.
-With that information the party planning to make the Toll-Free call may then provide it to a pre-authentication provider, or to the OSP whose network will be used in making the call.
+One possible way to demonstrate a calling entity’s association with a TFN for use as the Caller ID is to show that the TFN is one that is in use and assigned to that entity.
+The TFNA will review and confirm via the authoritative source for TFN information, the TFNR.
+The TFNA then will work with the RespOrg to ensure that the party with the TFN has the right to use that TFN.
+Then the TFNA will provide that information upon a specific request.
+This needs to be done in advance of the use of the TFN in making a call or calls.
+With that information the party planning to make the Toll-Free call may then use it in their pre-call preparation, including to the OSP whose network will be used in making the call.
+RespOrgs may have their own processes.

 Summary